 Contributions - Each year, participants may contribute up to 100% of their pretax annual compensation, as defined in the Plan, subject to certain Internal Revenue Code ("IRC") limitations.
-The Company contributes, on a discretionary basis, 75% of the first 2%, and 25% of the next 3% of total compensation that a participant contributes to the Plan.
+Participants have the option to make Roth elective salary reduction contributions to the Plan.
+From January 1, 2019 to September 30, 2019, the Company contributed, on a discretionary basis, 60% of the first 5% of total compensation that a participant contributed to the Plan.
+From October 1, 2019 to December 31, 2019, the Company made no discretionary contributions to the plan.
+Contributions to the plan also include participant contribution rollovers from other qualified plans.